aberba/php-classes/README.md

-# php-classes
+# My PHP Classes
 A collection of reusable PHP classes that I use often in my projects.
+You free to use for whatever project you want.
+Suggestions for improvement are warmly welcome :)

 ## Using class.database.php
 This class is used for connecting to databse, as well as, making CRUD operations.
 It ipliments a global variable `$Database`